 Child support cases in California are not just legal battles.
 They are financial ones.
 And the parent who walks in with accurate, verified, professionally documented financial information is in a fundamentally stronger position than the one who does not.

-At Miod and Company, LLP, we work on California family law cases with one goal: making sure the financial picture is complete, accurate, and impossible to dispute.
+At Miod and Company, LLP, we work on California family law cases with goal to make sure the financial picture is complete, accurate, and impossible to dispute.
 We trace income, uncover hidden assets, analyze business financials, and present everything in a way that holds up in court.

 We have seen parents accept support amounts that were thousands of dollars off every month because no one looked closely at the numbers.
 We have seen paying parents locked into inflated obligations because their own financials were not properly presented.
 In every one of those cases, a forensic accounting review earlier in the process would have changed the outcome.